 Audio is the neglected realm of augmented reality.
-It offers far more than simply including audio in the visual elements of an AR experience.
+Yet, it offers experiences that go beyond simply including audio in the visual elements of more visually-based AR.
 Audio is personal, internal, emotional, and can be nearly identical to real-world listening experiences, especially if that experience responds to and synchronizes with the user’s own actions.

-In this app prototype a singer begins singing “Part of Your World” from The Little Mermaid.
+I explored this idea with this app prototype, in which a singer begins singing “Part of Your World” from The Little Mermaid.
 The app hears it and augments her reality—the here and now—with a real orchestra recording that fits her singing perfectly, waiting for her to reach certain points in the melody, anticipating the timing so the AR orchestra is right in sync with her.
 The computation is light, but the impact is dramatic and personal.

 That sums up how RAAR actually feels.
-No one expects recorded music to wait for them to sing each note of a melody, and to anticipate that timing so it can be perfectly in sync with you.
-That’s what happens when singers tried our AR prototype.
+No one expects recorded music to listen to them and to anticipate that timing of their singing so it can be perfectly in sync with them.
+But the feeling of having your mind read is exactly what happened when singers tried our AR prototype.
 The potential of responsive audio augmented reality is just waiting to be explored.

 In this video Frances is watching The Little Mermaid on her iPad.
 When she sings “Part of Your World,” the movie listens to her and fits the movie, including its sound effects to her singing.
 Near the end the timing changes when Frances decides to sing it again, but faster.